Gunstar Heroes

 Gunstar Heroes (Note: (ガンスターヒーローズ, Gansutā Hīrōzu) in Japan) is a 1993 run and gun video game developed by Treasure and published by Sega for the Sega Genesis.
 It was Treasure's first developed video game.
-The game's premise is centered around a pair of characters, the Gunstars, in their efforts to stop an evil empire from recovering four powerful gems.
+The premise is centered around a pair of characters, the Gunstars, in their efforts to stop an evil empire from recovering four powerful gems.
 The characters can fire guns and perform a series of acrobatic maneuvers to fight enemies across each stage.
-There are four weapons in the game which can be combined with one another to create different shot types.
+There are four weapons which can be combined with one another to create different shot types.

 Development on Gunstar Heroes began among a team of staff working at Konami in 1991.
 Following an unwillingness of Konami to embrace their original game ideas, the team quit in 1992 and formed Treasure to see their project through.
 The team wanted to develop their game for the Genesis because of the system's powerful Motorola 68000 microprocessor.
-Sega initially rejected their proposal, but later granted approval after they had been working for Sega for several months on McDonald's Treasure Land Adventure (1993).
-Treasure worked on both games in parallel, and released Gunstar Heroes worldwide as their first game in 1993.
+Sega initially rejected their proposal, but later granted approval after they worked for Sega for several months on McDonald's Treasure Land Adventure (1993).
+Treasure worked on both games in parallel, and released Gunstar Heroes as their first game in 1993.

 Gunstar Heroes was a critical success, being praised for its frantic action and advanced graphics.
-It helped establish Treasure's place in the industry, and introduced several design conventions which would become characteristic of their later work such as large bosses and a unique sense of humor.
+It helped establish Treasure's place in the industry, and introduced numerous design conventions which would become characteristic of their later work such as large bosses and a unique sense of humor.
 It was re-released several times, including dedicated ports to the Game Gear and Nintendo 3DS, and received a sequel on the Game Boy Advance.
 In retrospect, it is considered one of the best action games of the 16-bit era, and one of the best video games of all time by several publications.